top of page

 • A description of the adverse event.

-If these four elements are present, the Licensed Producer has an obligation to submit a report to Health Canada within 15 days, even if the information is incomplete.
+If these four elements are present, the Licensed Producer must submit a report to Health Canada within 15 days, even if the information is incomplete.
 Follow-up should be conducted to gather more details, but the initial report cannot be delayed.
 Reports are submitted to the Canada Vigilance Program, and licence holders are encouraged to use the mandatory reporting form available on Health Canada's website.

 The Annual Summary Report: A Critical Analysis

 Beyond individual case reporting, Paragraph 248.1(1)(b) of the Cannabis Regulations requires Licensed Producers to prepare an Annual Summary Report.
-This is not merely a list of all adverse reactions (both serious and non-serious) received over the previous 12-month period.
-Health Canada requires a "concise and critical analysis" of the data [4].
+This report is not merely a list of all adverse reactions received over the previous 12-month period.
+Health Canada requires a "concise and critical analysis" of the data.

 This means the report must: